-Congratulations to the winners of the 2013 Education Partnership Award:
+Congratulations to the winners of the 2014 Education Partnership Award:

 This annual award recognizes faculty who provide outstanding teaching to students in core courses.

-Congratulations to the winners of the 2013 Eichholz Faculty Teaching Award:
+Congratulations to the winners of the 2014 Eichholz Faculty Teaching Award:

 This award is for faculty who use their academic expertise to further the learning of K-12 students, teachers or other educational stakeholders of Georgia.

-Loren Williams, Professor, Chemistry and Biochemistry
+Stefan A. France, Associate Professor, Chemistry and Biochemistry

 This award is open to full-time general faculty of any rank who have excelled in teaching in the laboratory.
 The "laboratory" can be broadly defined to include both traditional science labs and other formal courses that include experiential learning.

-Congratulations to the winner of the 2013 Innovation and Excellence in Laboratory Instruction Award:
+Congratulations to the winner of the 2014 Innovation and Excellence in Laboratory Instruction Award:

 This award is open to full-time general faculty of any rank who increase student learning outside the traditional curriculum and help Georgia Tech achieve its strategic goal of graduating global citizens who can contribute to all sectors of society.

-Congratulations to the winner of the 2013 Co-Curricular Innovation Award:
+Congratulations to the winner of the 2014 Co-Curricular Innovation Award:

 This award is open to any nominated non-tenure track faculty member who holds a 75%-100% appointment, teaches undergraduate credit courses(s), and has completed at least two semesters in a qualifying position at Georgia Tech.
 The award recognizes outstanding contributions to undergraduate education.

-Congratulations to the winners of the 2013 Undergraduate Educator Award:
+Congratulations to the winners of the 2014 Undergraduate Educator Award: